 Delmarva Whole System Conservation Partnership- Field to Stream

 Offered in partnership with the The Nature Conservancy and the Delaware Maryland Agribusiness Association, this project will increase the implementation of advanced nutrient management practices and restoration of wetlands to reduce excess nutrients to the Chesapeake Bay.
 The project will also use science-based targeting of these practices to increase their effectiveness.
 Private landowners located in the Blackwater, Choptank, Nanticoke, Pocomoke and Wicomico watersheds that are interested in advanced nutrient management and wetland easements and restoration are encouraged to visit their local USDA Service Center to apply.
+2017 applications for RCPP-EQIP are due by November 18, 2016.

 Map of Project Area (JPG, 238 KB)